 Science Week 2018- New videos added daily!

 This week is science week in Ireland.
-To mark this, over the course of the week our website will feature a series of short video clips describing different roles carried out by staff working in Met Éireann, including the roles of research scientists, climatologists, instrument engineers and weather forecasters.
+To mark this, over the course of the week our website will feature a series of short video clips describing different roles carried out by staff working in Met Éireann, including the roles of research scientists, climatologists, instrument engineers, weather forecasters and our Irish language officer

 And our last Science Week video is of Siobhán Ryan, broadcast meteorologist, who talks about the various roles she has had in Met Éireann so far.